CNHume/Samples/C#/Square/README.md

 ## Source Code

 Square is a Universal Chess Interface (UCI) Engine.
-Please see [Description of UCI Protocol](https://ucichessengine.wordpress.com/2011/03/16/description-of-uci-protocol/) by Stefan Meyer-Kahlen.
+See [Description of UCI Protocol](https://ucichessengine.wordpress.com/2011/03/16/description-of-uci-protocol/) by Stefan Meyer-Kahlen.
+An April 2004 version of this documentation can be found at [Description of the Universal Chess Interface](http://wbec-ridderkerk.nl/html/UCIProtocol.html).

 Source code for the [Square Chess Engine](https://github.com/CNHume/Samples/tree/master/C%23/Square) can be found on GitHub.
-The code is available under terms of the [GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl-3.0.html).
+This code is available under terms of the [GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Copyright and Licensing